-Stuttgart, Germany, 12 May 2010 — Close to US$44 billion in economic stimulus funds and other incentives are being directed at the development of alternative fuel and advance technology vehicles according to a new analysis by the Deloitte Touche Tohmatsu (DTT) Global Manufacturing Industry group.
+Close to US$44 billion in economic stimulus funds and other incentives are being directed at the development of alternative fuel and advanced technology vehicles according to a new analysis by the Deloitte Touche Tohmatsu (DTT) Global Manufacturing Industry group.
 The automotive analysis reveals that economic stimulus packages and other government programs are being emphasized in at least 13 markets.

-Countries such as the United States, Australia, China, and France are channeling investments towards R&D efforts.
-The United States Advanced Technology Vehicles Manufacturing Loan Program totaling US$25 billion, for example, offers grants and loans to support the local development of advanced technology vehicles and associated components.3 Australia’s Green Car Plan will invest AUD$1.3 billion (US$1.2 billion) towards innovation and design of more environmentally-friendly vehicles.4
+Countries such as the United States, Australia, China, and France are channelling investments towards R&D efforts.
+The United States Advanced Technology Vehicles Manufacturing Loan Program totalling US$25 billion, for example, offers grants and loans to support the local development of advanced technology vehicles and associated components.(3) Australia’s Green Car Plan will invest AUD$1.3 billion (US$1.2 billion) towards innovation and design of more environmentally-friendly vehicles.(4)

-“In Germany for example, the government has set its sights to have one million EVs on the road by 2020.
-It is supporting this with a EUR 500 million (US$660 million) investment towards development of batteries and analysis of how EVs can be introduced in certain regions of the country5 ,” adds Hoelz.
+"In Germany for example, the government has set its sights to have one million EVs on the road by 2020.
+It is supporting this with a EUR 500 million (US$660 million) investment towards development of batteries and analysis of how EVs can be introduced in certain regions of the country (5),” adds Mr. Hoelz.